rpgarner/u2_lesson_react_APIs/README.md

-# React and Api's
+# React and APIs

 ![](https://madooei.github.io/cs421_sp20_homepage/assets/client-server-1.png)

 ## Overview

-In this lesson, we'll be learning how to utilize 3rd party restful api's within our react apps.
+In this lesson, we'll be learning how to utilize 3rd party RESTful APIs within our react apps.
 We'll cover everything from installing necessary dependencies, setting up secret variables/environment variables and setting up files to better manage shared code.

 ## What We'll Be Building